flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 Effective architecture has all kinds of effects that help produce more value over time and, thereby, deliver timely products: It makes development flexible, puts emphasis on customer value, yields re-usable code, raises team engagement, accelerates onboarding, solves object-oriented design problems, promotes a common domain-specific language, avoids all sorts of technical risks, makes code more testable and so on.

-We could drone on endlessly listing the direct and implied benefits.
-However, those benefits are not the reason for why we aim at effective architecture.
-They are just side effects, arbitrary manifestations of effective architecture.
+We could drone on endlessly listing the direct and implied practical benefits.
+However, those benefits are not the reason for why we aspire to effective architecture.
+They are just its arbitrary manifestations.
 Of course, what "effective" means relates to the essential role and purpose of code, and we'll look at that more closely soon.